AkiPoh/DEV-KATKE/.github/ISSUE_TEMPLATE/general-issue-template.md

 - [ ] I understand that this project (https://github.com/KATKE-GROUP/KATKE) is licensed under the Apache 2.0 license.
 - [ ] I have read through and understood the full Apache 2.0 license.

-- [ ] I have carefully reviewed this pull request message before submitting this issue.
+- [ ] I have carefully reviewed this issue message before submitting this issue.

 - [ ] I have carefully reviewed this checklist before submitting this issue.
 - [ ] I have **not** carefully reviewed this checklist before submitting this issue.